mtouir/testfos/README.md

 8- Run the command: composer update.

+9- Set up Symfony command line tools (project).

-9- Check the database name in parameters.yml
+10- Check the database name in parameters.yml

     If a database error occurs, create a new database using doctrine:database:create then doctrine:schema:create.

-10- Enjoy working on your project :)
+11- Enjoy working on your project :)